vaibatch2001/cleaning-data-project/CodeBook.md

 Extract the activity names and subject ID's from the relevant text files as vectors for the test dataset

+* activitylabels - Table of actitivty labels (copied from activity_labels.txt)
+* testlabels <- Table of activity ID's for the test dataset (y_test.txt)
+* testlabels2 <- Table created by joiing above tables and replacing the activity ID's by labels
+* testsubjects <- Table of subject ID's for the test dataset (subject_test.txt)

 ### extract column Names for test data (features)

 Extract the column names for the test dataset from the relevant file

+* features <- Table of column names for both test and train dataset (features.txt)

 ### read test data